levmv/mii/README.md

 # mii

-mii - its tiny php-framework, borned as fork of Kohana, but transofrmed over time to something like Yii2 (with a big... big stretch).
+mii - is tiny php-framework, borned as fork of Kohana, but transofrmed over time more in Yii2 direction.
 For about 10 years several dozen web projects are successfully working on mii.

 ### Philosophy
 Main values: simplicity, speed, minimal overhead.